Mohamed Hamzah: Death

-On 19 February 1993, Mohamed passed away in Kuala Lumpur, Malaysia at the age of 74, upon suffering from asthma.
+On 19 February 1993, Mohamed passed away in Johor Bahru, Malaysia at the age of 74, upon suffering from asthma.
 His younger brother, Abu Bakar would later reveal after several years that Mohamed was the creator of the Jalur Gemilang flag, after seeing too many other people claiming it to be of their own or of others' creations.
 He sought help from the Public Works Department of Johor Bahru and the Johor Heritage Foundation (YWJ), who managed to find the proofs regarding Mohamed's contribution to the nation's flag, including an A4-sized tracing paper containing Mohamed's flag design with his signature.
 YWJ's Kamdi Kamil would later write a book honouring Mohamed's works, entitled "Mohamed Hamzah Perekacipta Jalur Gemilang: Bendera, Lambang & Lagu," published in 2007.